Joseph Vacher: Murders

-During a three-year period beginning in 1894, Vacher murdered and mutilated at least 11 people (one woman, five teenage girls, and five teenage boys).
+Vacher began murdering his victims shortly after his release at the age of 25.
+During a three-year period beginning in 1894, Vacher murdered and mutilated at least 11 people (one woman, six teenage girls, and four teenage boys).
 Many of them were shepherds watching their flocks in isolated fields.
-The victims were stabbed repeatedly, often disemboweled, raped, and sodomized.
-Vacher became a drifter, travelling from town to town, from Normandy to Provence, staying mainly in the southeast of France and surviving by begging or working on farms as a day laborer.
-By most accounts, he was unkempt and frightening, wandering from town to town as a vagrant in filthy clothes, begging in the streets and surviving on the scraps he received from anyone who spared him a kindness.
+The victims were stabbed repeatedly, often disemboweled, raped, and sodomized, the last two occasionally post-mortem.
+Vacher became a drifter, travelling from town to town, from Normandy to Provence, staying mainly in the southeast of France and surviving by begging or working on farms as a day labourer.
+Most murders occurred in what is now the Auvergne-Rhône-Alpes region.
+By most accounts, Vacher was unkempt and frightening, wandering from town to town as a vagrant in filthy clothes, begging in the streets and surviving on the scraps he received from anyone who would show him kindness.
+The few times he took temporary work such as shepherding from farmers, Vacher would often quit midway and still demand full payment.
+During this time, he was twice arrested for vagrancy, but never suspected of the killings.
+He reportedly attributed being undetected by police to God's grace and would regularly undertake pilgrimages to Lourdes to pray to the statue of the Virgin Mary.